massimo93/ItalianDotNetDateTimeUtils/docs/nuget-checklist.md

 1. Update **Dabomase.ItalianDateTimeUtils.csproj** providing:
     - Version number update (e.g.: <Version>2.0.0</Version>);
-    - Package release notes (e.g.: <PackageReleaseNotes>Fix #120 and #121 issues.<PackageReleaseNotes>).
+    - Package release notes (e.g.: <PackageReleaseNotes>Fix #120 and #121 issues.<PackageReleaseNotes>);

-2. Update **Dabomase.ItalianDateTimeUtils.nuspec** providing:
-    - Version number update (e.g.: <version>2.0.0</version>);
-    - Package release notes (e.g.: <releaseNotes>Fix #120 and #121 issues.</releaseNotes>);
     - Update Copyright, if relevant (e.g.: <copyright>Copyright 2024</copyright>).

-3. Create a package locally by navigating to _src/Dabomase.ItalianDateTimeUtils_ directory and by runnning the following command:
+2. Create a package locally by navigating to _src/Dabomase.ItalianDateTimeUtils_ directory and by runnning the following command:

-    **dotnet pack -c Release Dabomase.ItalianDateTimeUtils.csproj /p:NuspecFile=Dabomase.ItalianDateTimeUtils.nuspec**
+    **dotnet pack -c Release**

-4. Push package to NuGet by navigating inside _src/Dabomase.ItalianDateTimeUtils/bin/release_ directory and by running the following command, specifying YOUR_NUGET_API_KEY with valid (i.e. not expired) API Key value from [NuGet &#8594; Account &#8594; Api Keys](https://www.nuget.org/account/apikeys) menu and PACKAGE_VERSION (e.g: 2.0.0):
+3. Push package to NuGet by navigating inside _src/Dabomase.ItalianDateTimeUtils/bin/release_ directory and by running the following command, specifying YOUR_NUGET_API_KEY with valid (i.e. not expired) API Key value from [NuGet &#8594; Account &#8594; Api Keys](https://www.nuget.org/account/apikeys) menu and PACKAGE_VERSION (e.g: 2.0.0):

     **dotnet nuget push -s https://www.nuget.org/api/v2/package -k YOUR_NUGET_API_KEY Dabomase.ItalianDateTimeUtils.PACKAGE_VERSION.nupkg**

-5. Check if the new version of the package is already available on [NuGet](https://www.nuget.org/packages/Dabomase.ItalianDateTimeUtils/).
+4. Check if the new version of the package is already available on [NuGet](https://www.nuget.org/packages/Dabomase.ItalianDateTimeUtils/).

-6. Update the [CHANGELOG](../CHANGELOG.md) file adding the new detailed entry.
+5. Update the [CHANGELOG](../CHANGELOG.md) file adding the new detailed entry.

-7. Now, you deserve to enjoy your :coffee: or :tea: or :beer:!
+6. Now, you deserve to enjoy your :coffee: or :tea: or :beer:!